dharmab/skyeye/README.md

 1. I use Go, Python and Linux professionally so this is more relevant to my career development than .NET development
 1. I want to learn more about practical network programming with coroutine-based concurrency
 1. I believe the TRIPWIRE functionality in OverlordBot is damaging to the community and want to eradicate it.
-1. I want to defeat the sense of fatalism about GCI bot development in the community.
-It's not enough to band-aid an unmaintained project- I want to prove we can still innovate
+1. I want to innovate and deliver new features that would be breaking changes to the OverlordBot community.
-1. The requirements to submit a merge request to the official OverlordBot repository required more work than writing my own bot from scratch (sorry Jones)
+1. Given my lack of .NET development skills, it is faster for me to write new software using technologies to which I am "native" rather than contribute to OverlordBot.

 ### Why aren't you implementing TRIPWIRE?

 TRIPWIRE encourages players to think about themselves in a small bubble.
 It also clutters the channel with information in a format only useful to a specific player.
 It encourages players to act as lone wolves rather than as members of a team.

-Instead, I will implement THREAT brevity.
+Instead, I am implementing THREAT brevity.
 THREAT provides similar benefit to a player as a TRIPWIRE- it warns you when a hostile aircraft is a danger to you.
 The advantages:

 - THREAT calls do not require you to individually register with the bot.
 The bot can see the radar, and it can see which players are currently on the frequency.
 Therefore, it can automatically make THREAT calls to players on frequency.
 - Locations in THREAT calls can be given in either BRAA or BULLSEYE format, depending on whether the call is relevant to a single aircraft or multiple aircraft.